-With primary hyperhidrosis have constant excessive sweating of the hands and/or feet (most commonly) or forehead, regardless of the environmental temperature, only stopping at night.
-The sweating can also interfere with daily activities (writing, use of touch-screens etc.) and can lead to soft, white or peeling skin.
-Embarrassment may lead children to becoming socially isolated, interfere with their daily lives and develop psychological problems.
+Primary hyperhidrosis symptoms include constant excessive sweating, most commonly on the hands and/or feet or forehead, regardless of the environmental temperature and only stopping at night.
+The sweating can also interfere with daily activities and can lead to soft, white, or peeling skin.
+Embarrassment may lead children to becoming socially isolated, interfere with their daily lives, and develop psychological problems.

 What are hyperhidrosis care options?